lumoscloud-student/student1/README.md

 =======
 # student1
 <<<<<<< HEAD
-Hello world
+Hello Class Mate
-Iselin Office - Student1x
+Iselin Office Dev Op course in Bangkok- Student1
 Yo
 "You have to learn the rules of the game.
 And then you have to play better than anyone else" CSCO